A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Acknowledgments

 \section{Acknowledgments}

+We appreciate the anonymous referee for the constructive suggestions on this paper.
 We kindly appreciate Zhengrong Li for providing the stacked SED of JWST-discovered LRDs.
-This work is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 25K17447 (X.C.), 25K01043 (K.I.), 24K00670 (M.A.), 24K22894 (M.O.), and 23H00131 (A.K.I.).
+This work is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 25K17447 (X.C.), 25K01043 (K.I.), 24K00670 (M.A.), 24K22894 (M.O.), 23H00131 (A.K.I.), and 25K07370 (T.K.).
 K.I. acknowledges support from JST FOREST Program Grant Number JPMJFR2466 and from Inamori Research Grants.
 M.A. was supported by NAOJ ALMA Scientific Research Grant Code 2023-24A.
 The observations were carried out within the framework of Subaru-Gemini time exchange program which is operated by the National Astronomical Observatory of Japan.
 We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.
 Data analysis was carried out on the Multi-wavelength Data Analysis System operated by the Astronomy Data Center (ADC), National Astronomical Observatory of Japan.

 \facilities{ Gemini-N/GMOS, SDSS, 2MASS, WISE, Spitzer }

 \software{ Astropy \citep{Astropy}, Gemini IRAF \citep{GeminiIRAF}, Matplotlib \citep{Matplotlib}, PyNeb \citep{Luridiana2015}, \texttt{S$^3$Fit}\citep{S3Fit} }